omarEssam-11/Face-Mask-Detection-using-CNN-/README.md

   1. We make a mask/no_mask prediction for each of them
   2. We return an annotated image with the predictions

-## Team Collaboration
-- Collaboration
-  - We worked together closely, ensuring smooth communication and mutual support throughout the development process.
-- Team Meeting
-  - meeting one: We proposed the project idea and conducted a comprehensive study on the requirements needed for the project.
-  - meeting two: We collected the appropriate dataset to start the project and divided the tasks, including coding and optimization.
-  - meeting three: We implemented the necessary algorithms for the project and trained the model on different datasets so that it can classify new datasets as we intend.
-  - meeting four: We We had a Zoom meeting before the discussion to review the entire project.

 ### Technical Methodology
 - Tools and Technologies